Lyeeroy/LoL-Config-Manager/README.md

 # LoL Config Manager

 - You can manage your configs
-- save them to the folder and replace whenever you want
+- Save them to the folder and replace whenever you want
+- Save path of configs unfortunately you cant change, but its actually brilliant.
+If you will lose this script, everything is in config folder (\League of Legends\Config\Saved CFGs) and you can change configs manually.

 ![alt text](https://i.imgur.com/uZXhy53.png "2")
 ![alt text](https://i.imgur.com/Tt44mQQ.png "1")